ZiyadBoshima/recruit-matcher/README.md

 # Recruit Matcher
-This is a WIP of a Spring Boot API to help recruiters compare candidates using a scoring system.
+This is a WIP Spring Boot API to help recruiters compare candidates using a scoring system.

 ## To Get Started
 Clone the repository.